 If you’ve ever driven to Lake Louise, you noticed the long ridge of Castle Mountain on the right side.
 Who would have thought there is a big lake hiding behind it?

-It’s a 17 km round trip with moderate elevation which makes it for an amazing day trip to the mountains.
+The Rockbound Lake Hike is a 17 km round trip with moderate elevation which makes it an amazing day trip to the mountains.
 You will earn those mountain views and even can enjoy a dip in the lake if you’re brave.

 More hiking trails in Banff

 - Healy Pass – takes you through the sea of wildflowers